cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

-* Finally create an image of this customized VM image
+* Finally the last step, as noted, is quite simple: Create an image of this customized VM image
     * Select the VM in the portal and click **Capture**

 <BR><BR>